Coder-Jinal/Capstone-Project/README.md

   - **Pixabay API** – Destination imagery and descriptions

 ## Challenges & Solutions
+1. **Multi-API Integration**
-1. Creating a seamless user experience across multiple APIs was one of the biggest challenges.
-This was addressed by:
+   Creating a seamless user experience across multiple APIs was one of the biggest challenges.
+   **Solution**:
   - Implementing robust error handling for API failures and timeouts.
   - Using async/await for clean and manageable API calls.
   - Introducing UI feedback (loading indicators and modals) during data fetching operations.
+2. **Password Reset Without Email**
-2. Implementing Password reset functionality was quite tough.
-This was addresses by:
+   Implementing password reset functionality without email support was complex.
+   **Solution**:
   - Introduced a security question and answer mechanism during user registration.
   - When a user forgets their password, they must correctly answer their saved security question.
   - This information is securely stored in the database and verified before allowing password updates.
   - This method avoids external email services while still offering a layer of user identity verification.

 ## Future Enhancements
 - **Map Integration**: Interactive maps to visualize saved trips geographically.